cslarsen/lyn/README.rst

 Capstone has a lot of neat features.
 I happen to favour AT&T assembly syntax, but you can easily change that in the above code.
 But if you set ``md.detail = True``, you'll be able to see implicit registers and a lot of other cool stuff.

+At some point, I'll probably integrate Capstone into Lyn.

 Author and license
 ------------------